CSCfi/csc-user-guide/docs/apps/biopython.md

 ## Available

-In Puhti, Biopythoin libraries, as well as many outher bioinformatics related Python libraries are available in the Pyhtion installations that are used by the [bioconda](./bioconda.md) enviroments.
+In Puhti, Biopythoin libraries, as well as many outher bioinformatics related Python libraries are available in the Pyhtion installations that are used by the [bioconda](./bioconda.md) environments.
 These environment also include python virtual environments that allow users to create theiy own project specific Python environment with `pip` installation tool.

 These virtual environments use the PROJAPPL directory for installing the user specific libraties.